willm/wasm-fun/README.md

 ### In the browser

-1. Serve the directory `python3 -m http.server`
+1. Serve the directory `make serve`
 2. Go to http://localhost:8000 in your browser

 ### In node